MattThommes/amplify-react-app/readme/README.dev.md

 `npm cache clean --force`

-Update these files to include your specific project related information:
+Optional but good to do early for new projects: update these files to include your specific project related information:

 1. [README.md](../README.md)
     1. The setup script will adjust the header automatically.